Yanqing-Shi/heat-haze-reduction/README.md

 Run the project (I run it in Visual Studio).
 Use the mouse to do the following operations:

-Zoom in/out: scroll the mouse.
+Zoom in/out: scroll the mouse (do not scroll too fast.
+Seeing bugs when keep zooming out when reaching the limit)

 Move: right button down, then move the mouse.